GavRobbs/zippy/README.md

 - 20/8/24: Converted the library to a multithreaded connection system
 - 21/8/24: Rewrote the console logger and file logger extensions to be thread safe
 - 29/9/24: Rewrote the core connection code code to use the libuv event loop
+- 30/9/24: Fixed some memory leakage and the overall stability of the core connection code
+- 30/9/24: Added date and time to the loggers
+- 30/9/24: Removed the threads requirement from the CMakeLists.txt file

 ### Current Priorities